dahlia/fedify/docs/manual/send.md

 *This API is available since Fedify 1.0.0.*

 [Linked Data Signatures] is a more advanced and widely used, but *obsolete*, mechanism for signing portable ActivityPub activities.
-As of September 2024, major ActivityPub implementations, such as Mastodon, et al., still rely on Linked Data Signatures for signing portable activities, despite they declare that Linked Data Signatures is outdated.
+As of November 2024, major ActivityPub implementations, such as Mastodon, et al., still rely on Linked Data Signatures for signing portable activities, despite they declare that Linked Data Signatures is outdated.